 Did you know most Private Institutions (private lenders) offering Debt Consolidation Loans or Home Equity Loans don’t have your best interests at heart?
 If real banks have declined you, I advise you to heed their warning.

 Pay attention to what this “rejection” means because believe it or not, it could be a silver lining that ultimately gets you back on track!
-Here are the facts about Private Lenders and the Consolidation and/Home Equity Loans they offer.
+Here are the facts about Debt Consolidation Lenders and the Debt and Home Equity Loans they offer.
 Making the best decision is about being informed!

-How to outsmart, the very smart, Private Lenders who offer Consolidation Loans
+How to outsmart (the very smart) Private Lenders who offer Debt Consolidation Loans

-The best way to outsmart the allure of Private Lenders is to know:
+The best way to outsmart the allure of Private Lenders is to know about: